Antons-Skafferi-MIUN/Report/README.md

 The report will be written in LibreOffice / OpenOffice.
 # Install the correct fonts.
 The template provided by Miun uses FreeSans and FreeSerif.
 Make sure your version of Libreoffice has these installed.
+You can easily check these by typing in "FreeSans" as the font name in Libreoffice.
+If you do not get auto complete you don't have the font installed.
 For Linux distributions using pacman this is solved by sudo pacman -S gnu-free-fonts.

 ## Naming convention